Contents

 Paris is a city of fashion and art.
-Today, many fashion designers and young models come to the city to chase their dream in the fashion world, just like what happened a couple of hundreds of years ago, aspiring artists from all over Europe came to Paris to learn, to experience, to feel, and to show their creation to the world.
-Their works remained a legacy, continuing on to inspire today’s visitors in prestigious art museums and galleries – and I am one of them.
+Today, many fashion designers and young models come to the city to chase their dreams in the fashion world, just like what happened a couple of hundreds of years ago, aspiring artists from all over Europe came to Paris to learn, to experience, to feel, and to show their creation to the world.
+Their works remained a legacy, continuing to inspire today’s visitors in prestigious art museums and galleries – and I am one of them.

 Well, not everyone is an artist, I am not; but I am, among many, an art enthusiast.
-It was a journey that deeply influenced my life and my style through the appreciation of beauty.
-So, here I am sharing some of my favorite art museums in Paris – you are also welcome to leave a comment and share with us about your favorite museum in Paris, too!
+It was a journey that deeply influenced my life and my style through the appreciation of beauty – you are also welcome to leave a comment and share with us about your favorite museum in Paris, too!

 Paris Museum Pass

-Many travelers (like me) purchase a city pass when they visit Europe.
-The Paris Museum Pass is the perfect choice for art enthusiasts as it offers good savings on the entrance fee and queuing time.
-A 2-day pass (48 consecutive hours) costs 52 Euros, which is about the admission fee for 4 museums.
+A 2-day pass (48 consecutive hours) costs 55 Euros, which is about the admission fee for 4 museums.
 One of the key benefits of having a pass is that it saves time to queue up at the ticket office to buy a ticket.
+(Prices may change periodically)

 How to use the Pass?
 Before your visit, preferably in the morning to take full advantage of the first day, jot down your last name, first name, and the day’s date on the back of your pass and it will be activated for the next few days.

 Paris Museum Pass highlights the Coverage of over fifty museums and monuments in Paris and the surrounding area, including landmarks like Arc de Triomphe, Conciergerie, Tours de Notre-Dame, and Pantheon.
+Visit their official site for a detailed list.

-Prices: 2-day pass (€52), 4-day pass (€66), 6-day pass (€78)
+Prices: 2-day pass (€55), 4-day pass (€70), 6-day pass (€85)

 Where to buy it?
 The Pass is available to pre-order online, at Paris CDG’s tourist information desks, or at the ticket office of many museums and attractions in Paris.